top of page

 Kasahara Village.

-The satoyama village that stretches along the Kasahara River and its scenic V-shaped valley is the birthplace of the famous Yame tea.
+The Satoyama village that stretches along the Kasahara River and its scenic V-shaped valley is the birthplace of the famous Yame tea.

 After that, I did what I had always dreamed of doing: I set out on a wandering life overseas.